mvolkmann/blog/src/flutter.md

 While the user can close the bottom sheet by dragging it down, it may be desirable to include a close button that calls `Navigator.pop(context)` to close it.
+Alternatively, capture the controller returned by the `showBottomSheet` or `showModalBottomSheet` function and call the `close` method on that controller object.

 The following helper function addresses all the concerns described above.